-The red grape variety comes from Crete or the Cyclades ( Greece ).
-Synoynme are, Kotrifali, Kotsiphali and Kotzifali.
-In the Greek vine database, the variety becomes Korphiatiko (Korfiatis) described as identical.
-In the opinion of the geneticist Dr. José Vouillamoz However, the two varieties are ampelographically different.
-The early to mid-seasoning vine is resistant to both mildews and Botrytis, It produces bright red, alcohol-rich, but rather low-acid red wines with aromas of herbs and strawberries, especially as a blend with the tannin and color stronger variety Mandilaria be used.
-The variety is mainly on Crete and also on some Aegean islands grown.
-In 2010, the acreage amounted to 2,330 hectares.
+The red grape variety comes from Crete or that Cyclades ( Greece ).
+Synonym are Kotrifali, Kotsiphali and Kotzifali.
+In the Greek vine database, the variety Korphiatiko (Corfiatis) described as identical.
+According to the geneticist Dr. José Vouillamoz however, the two varieties are different in terms of ampelography.
+The early to medium maturing vine is resistant to both mildews and Botrytis, It produces light red, alcohol-rich, but rather low-acid red wines with aromas of herbs and strawberries, which are primarily blended with the tannic and colorful variety Mandilaria be used.
+The variety is mainly based on Crete and also on some Aegean islands grown.
+In 2010, the acreage was 2,330 hectares.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)